-With the copyright gone, the historians see themselves obliged to be the ones to republish.
-Their version holds meticulously documented hindsight into Nazi terror up as a mirror to the party's original declared intents.
-It wants to spoil these to those who may still feel attracted to them today.
+With the copyright gone, the historians saw themselves obliged to be the ones to republish.
+Their version holds meticulously documented hindsight into Nazi terror up as a mirror to the party’s original declared intents.
+It wanted to spoil these to those who may still feel attracted to them today.

 “It seeks to thoroughly deconstruct Hitler’s propaganda in a lasting manner and thus to undermine the still effective symbolic power of the book,” the Institute for Contemporary History said.